Skyler827/PhageLabSimulator/dev_setup.md

 ## That's it
 You should be good to go from there.
-I know that this creates lots of nested directories, but it does guarantee that everything works properly without
+I know that this creates lots of nested directories, but it does guarantee that everything works properly without having to sync giant libraries over git.